 Alternatively, you may use reduced as the first value, followed by a second value (an integer) which indicates the maximum energy (in kcal/mol and relative to the reference starting structure) of a transition state to be calculated at the high level.

 IRCpoints value

 value is the number of IRC points (in each direction) computed at the high-level with gaussian.

 charge value

-value is the charge of the system.
+[value is an integer; default value: 0] value is the charge of the system.

 mult value